Pray for the lou 2026

 During the season of Lent, Chatham will participate in Pray for the Lou, a regional prayer event with opportunities to join in prayer with other St. Louis area churches and believers.

-We are excited to join with other area churches during this time as we pray for the Lord to move in Hazelwood and the greater St. Louis region!
+We are excited to again join with other area churches during this time as we pray for the Lord to move in St. Louis!

 How Do We Pray?
 More on Prayer Walking